Marstonia

-Marstonia is a genus of freshwater snails with a gill and an operculum, aquatic gastropod mollusks in the family Hydrobiidae.
+Marstonia is a genus of freshwater snails with a gill and an operculum, aquatic gastropod molluscs in the family Hydrobiidae.

 Distribution

 Species in the genus Marstonia are distributed in springs, streams and lakes in eastern North America.
 Most of these species have extremely narrow geographic ranges and consequently have become a focus of conservation activities; two are federally listed as endangered and others are variously listed by state wildlife agencies.

 Description

 The freshwater gastropod genus Marstonia is composed of 15 small (shell height < 5.0 mm), ovate- to elongate-shelled species.
 Marstonia differs from the other eight North American nymphophiline genera in that the (female) oviduct and bursal duct join well in front of (instead of behind) the posterior wall of the pallial cavity.
 It has also been resolved as a well supported sub-clade within its subfamily based on mtDNA sequences.

 Species

 Eastern North American species of Pyrgulopsis are considered to be in separate genus Marstonia according to Thompson & Hershler (2002).